Zebra print ribbon: Origin

-The zebra print ribbon is the awareness ribbon for uncommon or rare diseases and cancers including but not limited to neuroendocrine tumors, carcinoid cancer, Ehlers-Danlos Syndromes, Whipple's disease and awareness of other rare diseases, cancers and disorders.
 The zebra has been used as a symbol for rare diseases since around 1940.
-Dr. Theodore Woodward, a professor at the University of Maryland's School of Medicine used this term to teach students the basics of diagnosing disease: When looking at a patient's symptoms, it is better to assume it is a common ailment, not a rare one – a horse rather than a zebra.
-National Rare Disease Day is held on February 29, but is moved up a day on non-leap years.
-This day was launched by the European Organization for Rare Diseases and is now recognized worldwide.
-The symbol for rare disease awareness is a black and white striped ribbon.
+Dr. Theodore Woodward, a professor at the University of Maryland's School of Medicine used this term to teach students the basics of diagnosing disease: "When looking at a patient's symptoms, it is better to assume it is a common ailment, not a rare one – a horse rather than a zebra."